 - Downer Ending: It looks like the necklace has frozen the Leprechaun again.
-We then cut to sometime later, as Postmaster P is onstage, a success, but at the cost of his moral code and his friends' lives.
-However, he looks at the camera and removes his sunglasses, revealing his glowing green eyes.
-Not only has the Leprechaun survived, but he's taken control of Post, and if the end credits rap is considered canon to the film, he regains his control over the zombie fly girls.
+We then cut to sometime later, as Postmaster P is onstage, a success.
+However, he looks at the camera and removes his sunglasses, revealing his glowing green eyes like the "zombie fly girls" previously summoned by the Leprechaun.
+Not only has the Leprechaun survived, but he's taken control of Post, at the cost of his moral code and his friends' lives, and if the end credits rap is considered canon to the film, he regains his control over the "zombie fly girls."
 (Unless this is a depiction of their original enslavement shown out of order, as in the original script.)
 This remains the only film in which the Leprechaun remains unvanquished.

 - Dream Within a Dream: Postmaster P. awakes from a dream about the Leprechaun getting maimed by his grandmother.
 He then gets up to answer the door and finds his dead friend covered in blood, waking him up the second time.

-- Evil vs. Evil: Mack Daddy and the Leprechaun have a long history, and spend as much time fighting each other as the protagonists.
+- Evil Versus Evil: Mack Daddy and the Leprechaun have a long history, and spend as much time fighting each other as the protagonists.

 - Eye Scream: Happens to the Leprechaun in a dream sequence.

 - Hammerspace Hair: The flashback that shows Mack Daddy capturing the Leprechaun has him pulling a knife and then a baseball bat out of his 'fro.